Senator aims to revamp Guam's recycling efforts

 Sen. Sabina Flores Perez, the bill's author, noted traditional recycling models are no longer financially sustainable, newer “zero waste” initiatives are proving successful.

-Bill No. 284-36, known as “The Guam Zero Waste Act,” is co-sponsored by Senator Telo Taitague, Pedo Terlaje, and Vice Speaker Tina Muna Barnes.
-The bill aims to focus recycling efforts on overall waste reduction, circular use of materials, and promotes the research of innovative solutions to help address the rapidly decreasing life of Guam's landfill, according to a press release.
+Bill No. 284-36, known as “The Guam Zero Waste Act,” is co-sponsored by Sens.
+Telo Taitague, Pedo Terlaje, and Vice Speaker Tina Muna Barnes.
+The bill aims to focus recycling efforts on overall waste reduction, circular use of materials, and promotes the research of innovative solutions to help address the rapidly decreasing life of Guam's landfill, according to a press release from Perez.

 The global recycling industry has changed significantly in the 16 years since Guam’s Recycling Revolving Fund was established.